 Formula to Calculate Average Inventory

-Average Inventory Formula is used to calculate the mean value of Inventory at a certain point of time by taking the average of the Inventory at the beginning and at the end of the accounting period.
-It helps management to understand the Inventory, the business needs to hold during its daily course of business.
+The average Inventory Formula is used to calculate the mean value of Inventory at a certain point in time by taking the average of the Inventory at the beginning and the end of the accounting period.
+It helps management understand the Inventory the business needs to hold during its daily course of business.

-The above formula is one of the simplest ways for the calculation of the Average Inventory, which is used to avoid the effect of sharp spikes or drops in the Ending Inventory as it involves taking Average of Beginning and Ending Inventory.
+The above formula is one of the simplest ways to calculate the Average Inventory, which is used to avoid the effect of sharp spikes or drops in the Ending Inventory as it involves taking the Average of Beginning and Ending Inventory.

 Example (with Excel Template)